 4. Your curtains are the wrong material, or you use blinds instead

 You can also find thermal or specially insulating curtains, including blackout thermal curtains.
-These are designed especially to keep your room warm, and increase the energy efficiency of your radiators by preventing heat from escaping.
+These are designed especially to keep your bedroom warm, and increase the energy efficiency of your radiators by preventing heat from escaping.

 5. You’re letting in cold air through your windows